CUCyber/cucyber.github.io/class/linux-intro/linux-intro.md

 |0  |none                    |--- |000 |

 Note:
-You will often here of the phrase “chmod 777”.
+You will often here of the phrase “`chmod 777`”.
 The change mode command alters a file’s mode bits.
 It does so using octal numbers.
 The first number indicates the 3 bit number associated with the owner of the file, the second number indicates the group related to the file, and lastly the third indicates all other users.

 ### Linux Users and Groups

-* su - run a command with substitute UID & GID
+* `su` - run a command with substitute UID & GID
-	- su - user
+	- `su - user`
-* sudo - temporarily become the superuser
+* `sudo` - temporarily become the superuser
-	- sudo apt update
+	- `sudo apt update`
-* chmod - modify file access rights
+* `chmod` - modify file access rights
-	- chmod +x file.sh
+	- `chmod +x file.sh`
-* chown - change file ownership
+* `chown` - change file ownership
-	- chown user:group file.txt
+	- `chown user:group file.txt`

 Note:
 As you just learned, you can use chmod to change the mode bits of a file.
 Chown is used to change the user and/or group of a file.
 This can be useful when restricting untrusted users from potentially sensitive files. su and sudo can be used to alter your current sessions uid (user id) and gid (group id).